-Santa Monica, California April 10, 2001
+Santa Monica, California April 1, 2002

-WHETHER OR NOT YOU PLAN TO ATTEND THE MEETING, PLEASE COMPLETE, SIGN, DATE AND PROMPTLY RETURN THE ENCLOSED PROXY IN THE POSTAGE-PREPAID ENVELOPE PROVIDED.
+WHETHER OR NOT YOU PLAN TO ATTEND THE MEETING, PLEASE COMPLETE, SIGN, DATE AND PROMPTLY RETURN THE ENCLOSED PROXY IN THE POSTAGE PREPAID ENVELOPE PROVIDED.
 IF YOU ATTEND THE ANNUAL MEETING, YOU MAY VOTE IN PERSON IF YOU WISH, EVEN IF YOU HAVE PREVIOUSLY RETURNED YOUR PROXY.

-THE MACERICH COMPANY 401 WILSHIRE BOULEVARD NO. 700 SANTA MONICA, CALIFORNIA 90401
+401 WILSHIRE BOULEVARD NO. 700 SANTA MONICA, CALIFORNIA 90401

-PROXY STATEMENT FOR 2001 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 18, 2001
+PROXY STATEMENT FOR 2002 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 17, 2002

-This Proxy Statement is furnished in connection with the solicitation of Proxies by the Board of Directors of The Macerich Company, a Maryland corporation (the "Company"), for use at its 2001 Annual Meeting of Stockholders to be held on Friday, May 18, 2001 at 10:00 a.m. local time at The Fairmont Miramar Hotel, 101 Wilshire Boulevard, Santa Monica, California, and at any adjournment or postponement thereof (the "Annual Meeting").
+This Proxy Statement is furnished in connection with the solicitation of Proxies by the Board of Directors of The Macerich Company, a Maryland corporation (the "Company"), for use at its 2002 Annual Meeting of Stockholders to be held on Friday, May 17, 2002 at 10:00 a.m. local time at The Fairmont Miramar Hotel, 101 Wilshire Boulevard, Santa Monica, California, and at any adjournment or postponement thereof (the "Annual Meeting").
+This Proxy Statement and the accompanying Notice of Annual Meeting of Stockholders and Proxy are first being sent to stockholders on or about April 1, 2002.
+The Company's 2001 Annual Report, including financial statements for the fiscal year ended December 31, 2001, is being mailed to stockholders concurrently with this Proxy Statement.
+The Annual Report, however, is not part of the proxy solicitation material.